EliGorniak/python-gustavo-guanabara-course/README.md

-# python-gustavo-guanabara-course
+# Python from Gustavo Guanabara Course

-An initial Python study following the Gustavo Guanabara Course Youtube Channel.
+This study on Python language follows the Gustavo Guanabara Course Youtube Channel https://www.youtube.com/playlist?list=PLvE-ZAFRgX8hnECDn1v9HNTI71veL3oW0.

+It is developed with PyCharm IDE and uses exercises as a tool to learn.